Society for Growing Australian Plants (SGAP)

 For further information about the Society, please contact the Secretary:

 Membership of the society is open to anyone interested in the growing and preservation of Australian plants.
 Branch membership includes membership of the Queensland regional group and a range of local activities and benefits.

 These include friendly informative meetings, plant propagation group workshops, an extensive library, branch publications and a regular newsletter.

 Visitors are always welcome so please contact us and come along to one of our meetings as a guest.

 Please note...
 All meetings are held in the Mackay Regional Botanic Gardens Meeting Room at 7.30pm - 9 Lagoon Street West Mackay

-MEETINGS for next 6 Months — First Thursday of Sept, Nov. and Dec.
+MEETINGS for next 6 Months — First Thursday of Nov. and Dec.
 2014.
-Feb (AGM) and March 2015 (Library and Sales during supper).
-NO MEETING IN OCTOBER - school holidays, MRBG room not available!
+Feb (AGM), March and April 2015 (Library and Sales during supper).

 BIRDLIFE MACKAY - first Sunday of month. - 2 November Contact Marj on 4952 2964 or Gerry on 0488 325 757 for details and to register.